Ostrog Monastery: Upper monastery

 The upper monastery houses the Church of the Presentation and the Church of the Holy Cross.
 Saint Basil of Ostrog's relics lie in the Church of the Presentation.
 Also of interest is the vine which grows out of the rock.
 It is said that it is a miracle because nothing should be able to grow out of the sheer rock face.

 Lower monastery

-The lower monastery centers on the Church of the Holy Trinity that was built in 1824.
+The lower monastery centers on the Church of the Holy Trinity were built in 1824.
 It also makes up most of the monk residences.
 There are dorm rooms available for pilgrims here too.